-While many Swiss banks are major players on the international stage, in contrast there are not many branches of international banks in Switzerland for everday banking; often you cannot simply transfer an account from a non-Swiss global bank such as HSBC to a Swiss branch in your canton's area.
+While many Swiss banks are major players on the international stage, in contrast there are not many branches of international banks in Switzerland for everyday banking; often you cannot simply transfer an account from a non-Swiss global bank such as HSBC to a Swiss branch in your canton’s area.
 All foreign-controlled banks and the branches of foreign banks in Switzerland are members of the Association of Foreign Banks in Switzerland (AFBS).

 Opening a bank account before you move to Switzerland